This website may contain affiliate links and we may be compensated (at no cost to you!).

-And it’s always a big celebration in the state when ski season starts.
+It’s always a big celebration when ski season finally starts.

-Keystone Resort is almost always at the front of the pack, and is known to be the first resort to open, as early as October!
+Keystone Resort is almost always at the front of the pack, and is known to be the first resort to open.
 (In 2019, they started their season on October 12th.)

 Early ski season pros and cons

 If you’re looking for real snow, you may be disappointed.
-On the other hand, most (if not all) the runs that are open so early will be the “greens.”
+On the other hand, most (if not all) the ski runs that are open will be the easy “green” trails.

 - Greens are easy ski routes

 - Blues are rated as medium or moderate difficulty

 - Black diamonds or double black diamonds are expert or extremely difficult routes

 So, choose your ski routes accordingly!
 And don’t forget to pack these must-have ski essentials for your ski trip.